 Things you might overhear in my classroom now

-“You worked hard at writing your name, do you remember when you were frustrated with it before?
+“You worked hard at writing your name, do you remember when it frustrated you before?
 You kept trying and now you can do it, I knew you could!”

 “I saw you reading quietly to yourself, what a great choice.
 You are a reader!”